Giskard-AI/giskard/python-client/docs/getting-started/scan/index.md

 * <mark style="color:red;">**`Optional parameters`**</mark>
   * `name`: Name of the wrapped model.
   * `feature_names`: An optional list of the feature names.
 By default, `feature_names` are all the columns in your dataset.
+    Make sure these features have the same order as in your training dataset.
   * `data_preprocessing_function`: A function that takes a `pandas.DataFrame` as raw input, applies preprocessing and returns any object that could be directly fed to `model`.
   * `model_postprocessing_function`: A function that takes a `model` output as input, applies postprocessing and returns